mgiannak/getdata/CodeBook.md

 #melted_data R dataset
 ##ActivityLabel
 The activity during which the measures were taken, as defined in the 'activity_labels.txt' file of the original dataset.
-* Possible Values : WALKING,WALKING_UPSTAIRS, WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING
+* Possible Values : walking, walking_upstairs, sitting, standing, laying

 ##Subject
 The id of the subject wearing the sensors when the measures were taken.